Tensor Products II - Tensor products of bimodules

 The construction of MβŠ—SN

-As a set, we first consider the Cartesian product of the elements of the underlying sets of M and N, i.e., we consider the set U(M)Γ—U(N).
-We then form the free Z-module on this set, obtaining the abelian group F(U(M)Γ—U(N)) whose elements consist of all formal finite sums of the form βˆ‘iki(mi,ni) where ki∈Z, mi∈M and ni∈N. We then prepare to "recover" the lost additive structures of M and N by letting H denote the subgroup of this abelian group generated by all elements of the form
+As a set, we first consider the Cartesian product of the elements of the underlying sets of M and N, i.e., we consider the set U1(M)Γ—U2(N), where U1 and U2 are the appropriate forgetful functors to Set.
+We then form the free Z-module on this set, obtaining the abelian group F(U1(M)Γ—U2(N)) whose elements consist of all formal finite sums of the form βˆ‘iki(mi,ni) where ki∈Z, mi∈M and ni∈N. We then prepare to "recover" the lost additive structures of M and N by letting H denote the subgroup of this abelian group generated by all elements of the form

 The resulting quotient group is then denoted MβŠ—RN.
 If we write mβŠ—n for the coset represented by the pair (m,n) in this quotient group (and extend that notation linearly), then every element in MβŠ—RN can be represented (non-uniquely!) by a finite sum of the form βˆ‘imiβŠ—ni for some mi∈M and ni∈N.[2]

 How about the (R,T)-bimodule structure?
-You could probably guess it, in that for simple tensors we define rβ‹…(mβŠ—n)=rmβŠ—n and (mβŠ—n)β‹…t=mβŠ—nt for r∈R and t∈T, and then extend to all tensors linearly.[3]
+You could probably guess it: for simple tensors we define rβ‹…(mβŠ—n)=rmβŠ—n and (mβŠ—n)β‹…t=mβŠ—nt for r∈R and t∈T, and then extend to all tensors linearly.[3]

 Basic properties of tensors